 Go to Accounts > General Ledger, select the Chart of Accounts – Opening Balance report, and print it.

 Please note that the stock on hand opening balances are generated from the values on the opening balance purchase orders.
-The individual SOH account opening balances must never be edited.
+The individual stock on hand account opening balances must never be edited.

 The 1-XXXX Trade Debtors (accounts receivable) and 2-XXXX Trade Creditors (accounts payable) accounts have calculated Opening Balance fields which are made up of the individual invoices and credits that were brought across into Jim2.